Madhur-Jatiya/Madhur-Jatiya/README.md

 - 👷 <samp>Currently pursuing BE/B.Tech from IET~DAVV University Indore.
  -🤔 <samp>Exploring new technologies and developing software solutions and quick hacks.
  -🌱 <samp>Open to all Open Source Projects😋
-- 💼 <samp>I’m looking for **Internship/Part-Time(PPO)** Opportunities/roles.
+- 💼 <samp>I’m looking for **Internship/Part-Time** Opportunities/roles.
-- 💬 <samp>Ask me about Web and App developpment tech stacks.
+- 💬 <samp>Ask me about Web developpment or java.
 - 🤔 <samp>I’m looking for help with how to excel in Competitive Programming
-- ⚡ <samp>Fun fact: I am kinda boring and sometimes dumb though, but I am quite determined, focused annd happy-go-luck person.
-- ♟ <samp>I play a lot of chess, and I am 1200 FIDE rated.
+- ♟ <samp>I spend a lot of time with my friends who always make me happy and motivated.
 </div>